lihangalex/geofeaturekit/SECURITY.md

-# Security Policy

-## Reporting Security Issues
+# Reporting and Fixing Security Issues

-**Please do not open GitHub issues or pull requests for security vulnerabilities** - this makes the problem immediately visible to everyone, including malicious actors.
+Please do not open GitHub issues or pull requests - this makes the problem immediately visible to everyone, including malicious actors.

 For security issues in GeoFeatureKit, please reach out directly at **lihangalex@pm.me** as opening issues or pull requests may expose vulnerabilities to potential attackers.